efarish/portfolio/aws/ecs_docker/README.md

 # Provision ECS Cluster in AWS

 I used AWS CloudFormation and SAM to provision an ECS cluster and a single task definition that references the image loaded to ECR.
 The file `./template.yaml` has the CloudFormation configuration to provision the cluster.
-A couple note(s) on the template file.

-1. The `Image` property needs to be customized to reference the ECR Docker image uploaded previously.
+This file specifies the following resources to be created in AWS.

+- Fargate Task Definition
+- Fargate Cluster
+- Fargate Service
+- Application Load Balancer (TODO)

 To build and deploy the cluster to AWS, use the SAM CLI commands below.
 Be sure to run this commands in this distribution's `sam-app-ec1` directory as it has the template file.